apache/flink/docs/dev/python/table-api-users-guide/table_environment.md

         Executes the given single statement and returns the execution result.
         The statement can be DDL/DML/DQL/SHOW/DESCRIBE/EXPLAIN/USE. <br> <br>
         Note that for "INSERT INTO" statement this is an asynchronous operation, which is usually expected when submitting a job to a remote cluster.
-        However, when executing a job in a mini cluster or IDE, you need to wait until the job execution finished, then you can refer to <a href="{{ site.baseurl }}/dev/python/faq.html#wait-for-jobs-to-finish-when-executing-jobs-in-mini-cluster">here</a> for more details. <br>
+        However, when executing a job in a mini cluster or IDE, you need to wait until the job execution finished, then you can refer to <a href="{% link dev/python/faq.md %}#wait-for-jobs-to-finish-when-executing-jobs-in-mini-cluster">here</a> for more details. <br>
-        Please refer the <a href="{{ site.baseurl }}/dev/table/sql/">SQL</a> documentation for more details about SQL statement.
+        Please refer the <a href="{% link dev/table/sql/index.md %}">SQL</a> documentation for more details about SQL statement.
       </td>
       <td class="text-center">
         <a href="{{ site.pythondocs_baseurl }}/api/python/pyflink.table.html#pyflink.table.TableEnvironment.execute_sql">link</a>